 - The gBlocks controls and complementary probes spiked into the sample and panel respectively should not affect the capture of the target sequences.

-- Ensure that the relative copy numbers of the controls and their complementary probes are in the same range as the targets and their complementary probes.
+- Make sure that the relative copy numbers of the controls and their complementary probes are in the same range as the targets and their complementary probes.

 - The gBlocks control sequence should bear no homology to the target amplicon sequence.

 - Primer binding sites in the target sequence should be included in the associated gBlocks sequence.

 - Control sequences should be about the same length and GC content as target amplicon sequences.

 Controls are also used as a quick check to assess the rate of amplification errors that may be introduced during library amplification.
 Errors or mismatches in gBlocks control reads of a known sequence can be compared to potential errors introduced in target reads.
 Here, the control sequence should not be homologous to the target, but it should be representative in length and GC content.

 In addition, controls can also help in assessing adapter ligation efficiencies by qPCR before sequencing.
 The gBlocks controls can be designed to be in the same size range as the mean fragment size of the target DNA post-fragmentation.
 Control fragments can be spiked into the fragmented target DNA sample before the end-repair and A-tailing steps of library prep, for use with TA-ligation adapters such as TruSeq™-Compatible Full-length Adapters.

 From platform adapters to our full portfolio of xGen products for targeted sequencing, IDT delivers innovative, high performing NGS products to enable you to flex your discovery power.
 Consider using gBlocks Gene Fragments for sample tracking, quality checks, or as controls to test different experimental conditions in your next NGS assay.
 Learn more about customizing the design of gBlocks fragments and calculating copy number by visiting this product page.